Planning alternative routes

 PUBLIC PREVIEW

-It is possible to plan alternative routes along with the main route when additional parameters are specified.
-All user-defined waypoints remain present in alternative routes.
+It is possible to plan alternative routes along with the main route by specifying additional parameters.
+All user-defined waypoints remain present in the alternative routes.
 Requesting alternative routes is also available when planning routes with generated charging stops.
-Alternative routes may have different generated charging stops in this case.
-To plan alternative routes, the AlternativeRouteOptions must be specified in RoutePlanningOptions.
+In such cases, the alternative routes may have different generated charging stops.
+To plan alternative routes, include AlternativeRouteOptions in RoutePlanningOptions.

 Planning initial route with alternative routes